Hone logo

 Problem Description

-• It must accept one argument, which is expected to be an integer.
+• It must accept a single argument, number, which is expected to be a number.

 Expected Behavior: